Cerro Dragón oil field

-The Cerro Dragón Oil Field is an oil field located in Chubut Province.
+The Cerro Dragón Oil Field is an oil field located in Chubut Province, Argentina.
 It was discovered in 1958 and developed by BP.
-The oil field is operated and owned by BP.
 The total proven reserves of the Cerro Dragón oil field are around 1 billion barrels (134 million tonnes), and production is centered on 95000 oilbbl/d.
+The field is part of the Golfo San Jorge Basin, the second-largest hydrocarbon basin in Argentina.